-- 3 seedless cucumbers, thinly sliced with peel left on
+- 2 -3 seedless English cucumbers, thinly sliced with the peel left on

-- 1 medium red onion, thinly sliced and then cut into half rounds
+- 1 large red onion, finely sliced into ¼" widths, and then cut into half rounds

-- 1-1/2 Tbsp. sea salt (for draining the liquid from the cucumbers)
+- 1-1/2 Tbsp. salt (for draining the liquid from the cucumbers)

 - 1 cup of sour cream (you can also use plain yogurt)